Lopez Will Swim!

 - Established Legacy Gift Program for future pool operations

-- Survey conducted regarding how many children know how to swim
+- Survey conducted regarding how many local children know how to swim

 - Community meeting